 “Sport bolting is a big no-no here,” reads the description of ethical considerations on Mt Maroon.
 “If you place a bolt here, you’d better have a damn good reason.
 Even then, expect it to be chopped.”

 I’m not entirely certain that the developers actually had a “damn good reason” when they began equipping routes on Paparazzi Cliff.
-Nevertheless, what they have created is a surprisingly high-quality sport crag on what would otherwise have been an obscure, neglected corner of the craggy massif that is Mt Maroon.
-It seems as though the quality of these lines has become reason enough to ensure that the incongruous hardware has survived the test of time.
+Nevertheless, the result was a surprisingly high-quality sport crag on what would otherwise have been an obscure, neglected corner of Mt Maroon.
+This quality, it seems, is reason enough to ensure that the incongruous hardware has survived the test of time.

-Having been unable to unearth any first-hand knowledge of the approach, we were able to locate a GPS track on thecrag.com.
-Armed with this information, we prepared ourselves for (mis)adventure… which never arrived.
+We were unable to unearth any first-hand knowledge of the approach, but did locate a GPS track on thecrag.com (this has since dissappeared, but detailed track notes have been included in its stead).
+Armed with this information, we prepared ourselves for a minor epic… which never arrived.

-The “vague” track consisted largely of a clear fire trail, followed by a short ridgeline with a moderate gradient.
-Bushwalkers on Maroon’s Tourist Track have it harder.
+The ostensibly vague track was actually a clear fire trail followed by a short ridgeline with a moderate gradient – hikers on the Tourist Track have it harder.
 Although the trail along the ridge did meander at times, it was a fairly simple matter of following one’s nose as well as a smattering of cairns.
 What was reputedly a 1.5 hour approach took us no longer than 45 minutes.

 I have questioned whether it is wise to share these details with Joe Public.
 It may be that these gentle discouragements were intentional, designed to keep traffic to a minimum.
-But the fact is that the experience at this crag is quite sublime and Paparazzi Cliff simply deserves more attention.
+But the fact is that Paparazzi Cliff is quite excellent and deserves more attention.

 We began our day on the leftmost sector of the wall.
-This detached mini-wall houses four climbs of the quality I originally expected from the crag – to wit, they were a bit shit.
+This detached mini-wall houses four climbs which matched my expectations in regard to quality – to wit, they were a bit shit.
 Each was a short, uninteresting route on sub-par rock, no better or worse than I’d expected from a random slab of Scenic Rim rhyolite.

-On the main wall, however, the character of the climbing changes entirely.
-Sustained movement, fantastic positions, good rock, thoughtful bolting and looooooong pitches… sport climbing par excellence!
+On the main wall, however, the character is entirely different.
+There are many routes with sustained movement, fantastic positions, good rock, thoughtful bolting and looooooong pitches… sport climbing par excellence!
 The sprawling vistas and sense of remoteness also lend a hint of adventure to the experience, and a few of the caves exhibit modest potential for continued development.